vdaas/vald/docs/user/architecture.md

 ### Vald Filter

+Vald Filter is an optional functionality in Vald.
+User can implement the custom filtering logic and integrate with Vald.

-Vald Filter has 2 main functionality.
+Vald Filter provides the following functionalities.

-1. Filter request query
+- Custom filter base on request query
-1. Filter response data
+- Custom filter for the searching result

 #### Vald Ingress Filter

 Vald Ingress Filter filters the incoming request before processing it.

-Ingress filter uses users request parameters(?)...?
+Users can implement custom filtering logic such as changing the vectors or filtering based on user ID.

 #### Vald Egress Filter

-Vald Egress Filter filters the response before sending to the user.
-This component will reorder the response data from the set of the Vald Agent base on the ranking and then response the number of data users want.
+Vald Egress Filter filters the response before sending it to the user.

+This component can reorder the searching result from multiple Vald Agents based on the user-defined ranking.

 #### Vald Filter Gateway

-Vald Filter Gateway load balance the filter request.
+Vald Filter Gateway forward the request to Vald Ingress Filter before processing it and forward the request to the Vald Egress Filter before returning the searching result to the user.

 ### Vald Metadata